FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-3.md

 }
 ````

-3. **Build**.
+step-3 **Build**.

-a. **Maven build**: We are using the maven build tool.
+1. **Maven build**: We are using the maven build tool.
 Maven was built by a shell command.
 We like to get a detailed report from Pipeline on a failure, including failed tests, links to them, and statistics.
 Moreover, we like the job status to become automatically 'unstable' if there were failed tests.
 These are provided by the [Pipeline Maven plugin](https://wiki.jenkins.io/display/JENKINS/Pipeline+Maven+Plugin), which wraps the maven build command.

 ````
 withMaven(jdk: 'JDK 8 update 66', maven: 'Maven 3.0.5') {